Atsushi Nakajima (Bungo Stray Dogs): Creation and development

 Manga writer Kafka Asagiri originally created Atsushi Nakajima as a 24-year-old man instead of an 18-year-old.
 To hint at the character's ability to transform into a white tiger, artist Sango Harukawa depicted him with white hair and a long, dangling belt resembling a tail.
 Harukawa said it would be easy to draw the main character in white in any scenario.
 The character was based on the writer Atsushi Nakajima and his 1942 story Sangetsuki about a character who uncontrollably transforms into a tiger.
+The white tiger from Nakajima's story is something artist Sango Harukawa always wanted to draw.
+As the manga was starting, Asagiri wrote about four lines of character settings and send it to Harukawa via email.
+Then,pointing to Atsushi Nakajima's setting drawing, a setting drawing like this comes up.
+Asagiri purposely decided to make the main character a person with no personality.
+That way, it would be easier to connect with the unique characters around the reader.
+In terms of roles, if Atsushi is the hero, Dazai is the sage.
+Like the role of Merlin to King Arthur.
+His design is also meant to heavily contrast Akutagawa.

+At the setting stage, the manga author was unsure whether to make the main character a strong character, or to have a relatively standard character as the main character and surround him with strong characters.
+In the end, he decided on a structure in which the main character is confused and at the mercy of strange people.
+However, Atsushi Nakajima is actually an author who often appears in textbooks.
+The author was impressed by responses by fans who wanted to learn the truth about Nakajima's books.
+The weak parts of himself that he would like to get rid of come to the surface every now and then, tormenting him.
+He struggled, thought, and worried to shake it off.
+That is what I want to put in the depth of the story.
+His design is also meant to heavily contrast Akutagawa.

 Atsushi's character arc involves growing more self-confident after being shunned by his orphanage.
 He is aided by Osamu Dazai who acts as a mentor but rather than constantly aid him, he leaves the protagonist alone when it comes to actions should he do.
 Though their relationship is initially awkward, there was focus in Atsushi maturing across the story for giving him the responsibility of protecting Yokohama.
 Throughout the story, he remembers kneeling in front of a stained glass window while a committee banishes him from the orphanage.
 Anime director Takuya Igarashi invoked this scene to signify Atsushi's emotional trauma.
 Rather than adding gore to Atsushi's fights with his rival Ryūnosuke Akutagawa, Igarashi showed the characters in silhouette in front of a red background.
 His relationship with Akutagawa was compared more to shonen manga byt the anime staff despite the series being a seinen manga.